 Calculate the quantity per ingredient

 Measure exactly how much of each ingredient you use for one coffee special.
-This is the difference between making a profit and losing money.
+This makes the difference between profit and loss.

 Ingredients per cup: